Education

 These papers will provide you with the foundations of Education research, in preparation for your dissertation in the third year.

-You also choose two more papers which will build on what you studied in your first year.
+You also choose 2 more papers which will build on what you studied in your first year.
 You can choose your own pathway through these papers which will continue into your third year.

 You may choose to specialise in: